giguhbit/giguhbit.github.io/_posts/2018-02-08-GitBooks-Are-Cool.md

 layout: post
 ---

-I've been building an evernote folder for over a year now and want to write everything out in a clean format to share.
-I like the clean formatting of GitBooks so I decided to start putting everything in there.
-At the time of writing, I am still early in the process of moving everything in there, but I figured I should post it anyways.
+I've been building an evernote notebook to prepare for the OSCP for over a year now and want to write everything out in a clean format to share.
+I like the clean formatting of GitBooks so I decided to create a book called Penetration Testing (at least until I can think of a cooler name).
+At the time of writing, I am still early in the process of moving everything in there, but I figured I have _underscores_ some _underscores_ content should post it anyways.